 Arrange for placement testing:

 Contact the University Preparation office to arrange for testing.

-All exams take place at Alberta College Campus (10050 MacDonald Drive NW) on Mondays or Wednesdays.
+All exams take place at Alberta College Campus (10050 MacDonald Drive NW) on Mondays.
 The test will start at 8:20 a.m.
 Please arrive on time as there is no late entry to the test.
 The test is approximately three hours long.